Kayla Elias ’25 Conducts Research at the Elahi Lab

 How has the liberal arts education and way of thinking shaped how you approach science and research?

-Medicine and research are by nature interdisciplinary, combining numerous approaches and perspectives to problem-solving.
+Medicine and research are, by nature, interdisciplinary, combining numerous approaches and perspectives to problem-solving.
 Medicine alone combines STEM and social science with communication skills, emotion and empathy with strength and resilience, and studied knowledge with adaptability.
 The cornerstones of research are also communication and organizational skills culled in multiple subjects, as well as creativity in developing an approach to a research question.
 For example, it is best to think about organizing research in terms of a story with a beginning–research question, middle–organized experimentation, and end–results and conclusions.
-Oberlin’s liberal arts education, in encouraging a breadth of training, thereby prepares students to acquire these useful transferable skills.
-Also, science and medicine are both team sports and involve working with others who may think differently and each contribute a unique set of ideas to problem-solving.
+Oberlin’s liberal arts education encourages a breadth of training, preparing students to acquire these useful transferable skills.
+Also, science and medicine are both team sports and involve working with others who may think differently, and each contributes a unique set of ideas to problem-solving.
 Oberlin is certainly an environment where unique individuals with their own sets of interests and backgrounds merge to create a multifaceted community which thus exposes students to different perspectives.

 If you're interested in a summer internship, connect with the Career Exploration & Development team to learn more about exploring career interests, gaining real-world experience, and developing a professional network.